What Is A Covenant Not To Compete In Maryland?

 Whether or not a judge will conclude that the covenant is enforceable can be difficult to know beforehand.
 Even though the interests of an employer are important, Maryland courts value a person's freedom to select the type of employment that they desire.
 Thus, courts will typically uphold only those covenants not to compete that they conclude to be reasonable.
 Some agreements that courts have considered to be unreasonable include terms that last for an unusually long period of time or that cover a geographic around Frederick that is unreasonably broad.

-Covenants must also be limited to restricting dealings with those competitors that are rationally related to the employer?s industry.
+Covenants must also be limited to restricting dealings with those competitors that are rationally related to the employer's industry.
 Lastly, there must be a legitimate business interest which motivates the employer's mandating a covenant not to compete.

 Do I Need an Attorney when Dealing with a Covenant not to Compete?

-Since covenants could restrict your rights, you may wish to hire a Frederick, Maryland lawyer to review any documents.
+Since covenants could restrict your rights, you may wish to hire a Frederick, Maryland lawyer to review any provisions.
 They will be able to negotiate further changes to the covenant, and can draft an entirely new one that is acceptable to all parties if needed.
 An attorney can also give valuable advice when it comes to suing employees for breaching covenants, or counseling employees who have signed one about whether they can accept a different job.

 Life in Frederick